dandalpiaz/markdown-pages.js/README.md

 ## Limitations

+- **URL Structure** - since all work is done on the client side, with the `index.html` file, a nested URL structure (e.g. /directory1/directory2/page) is not possible.
+Instead pages are referenced by a query parameter (/?page=file-name).
 - **Local Development** - since the site uses XMLHttpRequest to grab content, a local web server will be needed if you want to test things locally, e.g. `python -m http.server`.
-However, editing files directly on a server/GitHub is part of the convenience/fun.
+However, editing hosted files directly is part of the convenience/fun.
-- **Limited element options** - if the element you're trying to use exists in Markdown, the converter should be able to render it as HTML, but this will exclude a lot of more advanced HTML elements.
-- **No custom layouts** - Markdown used in this way is fairly linear, so you won't be able to do a columns and fancy layouts without extra work.
+- **Custom layouts** - Markdown used in this way is fairly linear, so you won't be able to do a columns and fancy layouts without extra work.

 ## Todo

-- markdown-pages.js - Markdown-based static sites, without the generator
-- Update docs - quick start (JS file to CDN?), description/intro (no-install/command line, buildless, serverless, uses client-side), deployment options, HTML passthrough, limitations (URLs), how to update config, pair with classless CSS theme, add JS to logo?
+- Add initial landmark elements through `markdown-pages.js`
+- JS file to CDN?
+- Add ' + JS' to logo?
+- Fix up docs - see tbd sections, HTML passthrough
+    - It will also look for a heading level 1 (h1) on the current page and prepend it to the site title.
 - Add a header/menu and footer section in `index.html` that can be populated from Markdown files